grafana/grafana/docs/sources/alerting/fundamentals/annotation-label/labels-and-label-matchers.md

 If you are using multiple label matchers, they are combined using the AND logical operator.
 This means that all matchers must match in order to link a rule to a policy.

-## Example of a label matcher
+## Example scenario

-Imagine we've defined the following set of labels for our alert.
+If you define the following set of labels for your alert:

 `{ foo=bar, baz=qux, id=12 }`